clowntheArt/gw2acr-guide/index.md

 * identify failed conditions
 * verify priority order

-if something does not fire, check priority before adding more conditions.
+if something does not fire, check priority before adding more conditions

 ---